-Correction of tax liabilities due to uncollectible receivables are not willing to perform the adjustment and provide the required confirmation.
+Correction of tax liabilities due to uncollectible receivables

+Croatian tax legislation does not provide for bad debt VAT relief, nor is there a possibility of unilateral VAT adjustment without the customer's written confirmation of having adjusted input VAT in its VAT records.
+Many customers are not willing to perform the adjustment and provide the required confirmation.
 AmCham believes that the Croatian Tax Administration (CTA) should allow for unilateral VAT adjustment for bad debts by adjusting Croatian VAT legislation to align with EU rules.